delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 export files you create to work with v3.
 However files created by v3 can be read by v4.

-If you have been using one of the CodeSnip 4 previews this beta will attempt to bring forward all settings from that.
+If you have been using one of the CodeSnip 4 previews this version will attempt to bring forward all settings from that.
 If you don't want to do that, follow the instructions the installer displays when it detects that a preview release was installed.

-Copies of the online database are stored in a different location to v3, so updating the database from v4 will not update the database used by v3 and vice versa.
+Copies of the DelphiDabbler online Code Snippets database are stored in a different location to v3, so updating the database from v4 will not update the database used by v3 and vice versa.

-If any file formats change before the final release of CodeSnip 4, that program WILL be able to read files created by this beta.
+File formats are now fixed and will not change before the final release of CodeSnip 4, so that program WILL be able to read files created by this version.

-DO NOT try to return to a v4.0 preview release after installing this beta.
+DO NOT try to return to a v4.0 preview or beta release after installing this release candidate.

 New Features
 ------------

-New features of v4 to date worth trying out are:
+New features of v4 worth trying out are:

 * New "unit" and "class" snippet types that can include complete units and classes (and advanced records) in the database.
 Both can be test compiled